danfmaia/CodeQuery-API/README.md

 8. Replace `<YOUR-PUBLIC-URL>` with the URL of your chosen exposure option

    Refer to the [Environment Variable Setup for Testing](#environment-variable-setup-for-testing) section for details on configuring the Core component's URL using ngrok, Gateway, or other options.

+## Cases

+### 1. CoreQueryAPI (and CodeQueryGPT)

+The **CoreQueryAPI** is the first use case of the CodeQuery API, and it’s the project you’re currently exploring.
+It serves as a powerful development tool, integrating with AI assistants (such as the [**CodeQueryGPT**](#codequerygpt--creating-your-own-custom-gpt-for-using-this-api)) to support developers by providing a structured way to query project files, understand code dependencies, and interact with large codebases.
+This project was developed using a **Test-Driven Development (TDD)** approach to ensure the correctness of the AI-generated code.

+### 2. SkillChrono

+[SkillChrono](https://github.com/danfmaia/SkillChrono) is a Python-based tool designed to help developers organize and visualize their technical skills across various projects.
+It processes structured data, aggregates experience per technology, and generates markdown reports sorted both alphabetically and by experience duration.
+SkillChrono was also built using a **TDD** approach, and the **CodeQuery API** was integral to its development, supporting everything from feature implementation to documentation generation.

+For more details, see the [SkillChrono repository](https://github.com/danfmaia/SkillChrono).

 ## Privacy